 Opera Australia

-Opera Australia is one of the world’s most celebrated performing arts companies with an ambition to bring an Australian stamp to sharing great stories through music and song, and with a commitment to develop and nurture new generations of Australian talent on and off the stage.
+Opera Australia is the nation’s premier opera company and one of its most important cultural institutions.
+Our ambition is to bring an Australian stamp to sharing great stories through music and song, and with a commitment to develop and nurture new generations of Australian talent on and off the stage.

-From year to year Opera Australia presents up to 500 performances to as many as 650,000 people.
-This includes operas, musicals and concerts, predominantly in our two performance homes: the Sydney Opera House on Gadigal land and the Arts Centre Melbourne on Wurundjeri Woi-wurrung land.
-Opera Australia also stages exceptional and critically acclaimed performances in other venues in Australia’s major cities and regional communities across the country – from Warrnambool to Wyong and Burnie to Bendigo.
+Each year our company stages critically acclaimed operas, musicals and concerts attended by hundreds of thousands of people, predominantly in our two performance homes: the Sydney Opera House and the Arts Centre Melbourne.
+Opera Australia also stages exceptional and critically acclaimed performances in other venues in Australia’s major cities and regional communities across the country – from the Northern Territory to Warrnambool and Wyong, and from Burnie to Bendigo.

-Led by CEO Fiona Allan, Opera Australia is the largest performing arts employer in Australia’s $14.7 billion arts and entertainment sector.
+Opera Australia is the largest performing arts employer in Australia’s $64 billion cultural and creative industries.
 Our company includes opera singers, conductors, orchestral musicians, coaches and répétiteurs with teams also working in the areas of scenic construction and painting, lighting, design, direction, wardrobe, wig-making, management and administration.
-Opera Australia is resident at the Sydney Opera House and our Orchestra performs in the Joan Sutherland Theatre with both Opera Australia and The Australian Ballet.
+Our Orchestra performs at the Sydney Opera House in the Joan Sutherland Theatre for both Opera Australia and The Australian Ballet.
 Our Chorus is regarded as one of the world’s finest and our musical theatre productions are highly acclaimed.

-In 2023 we embarked on a new strategic ambition, a core feature of which is a determination to put a uniquely Australian stamp on our artform.
-Developed in consultation with employees and in the context of the Australian Government’s 2023 National Cultural Policy Revive - A place for every story, a story for every place, our new strategy reflects the post-pandemic direction for Opera Australia and outlines our goal of nurturing and extending our artform, audience and company equally.
-The key financial objective for the next five years is to foster a company that sustains a large and highly specialist workforce and supports an innovative program of opera and musical theatre.
+Developed in consultation with employees, and in the context of the Australian Government’s National Cultural Policy Revive - A place for every story, a story for every place, our strategy outlines our goal to nurture and extend our artform, audience and company equally.

 A little history